 How DNS Enhances Web Performance?

 To increase efficiency, servers can cache the answers they receive for a specific time period.
 This permits them to respond in a more rapid manner the next time a request for the same lookup comes in.
 For instance, if everyone in an office desires to access the same training video on a specific website on the same day, the local DNS server will just have to resolve the name once, and then it will be able to serve all the other requests out of its cache.
 The length of time the record is held is configurable; longer values lower the load on servers and shorter values guarantee the most accurate responses.

-Comodo cWatch Web is considered to be the only solution available that offers a complete web security stack that incorporates more than just a managed CDN and DNS.
-This web security tool is available with following key web security features:
+Comodo cWatch Web is considered to be the only solution available that offers a complete web security stack that incorporates more than just a managed CDN and DNS History.
+This web security tool is available with the following key web security features:

 - Secure Content Delivery Network (CDN)